James Forrest (footballer, born 1991): Style of play

 Although Forrest's favoured position is on the right wing, he can also play on the left or as a striker.

-Forrest is very quick and also has very good ball control and dribbling skills.
-His then manager, Neil Lennon, has said how over his first few seasons at Celtic he has been able to extend the distance of his "explosive runs" from 15 or 20 yards up to 30 or 40 yards.
-Forrest is also a very good finisher and, although predominantly right-footed, also capable with his left.
-Forrest has great fitness levels and is generally able to keep playing at a very high intensity throughout the entirety of a match.
-He has been described as a very enthusiastic player who has an incredible hunger and desire for the game and shows great bravery and vision in his play.
-Former Rangers winger, and Scotland under-21 teammate, Gregg Wylde described him as being the kind of player who never hides from his responsibility during a match.
+Forrest is noted for his pace and ball control, with an emphasis on dribbling.
+His former manager, Neil Lennon, observed that during his first few seasons at Celtic, Forrest developed the distance of his runs from 15–20 yards to 30–40 yards.
+He is considered a capable finisher and, although predominantly right-footed, is able to use his left foot when required.
+He has been described by commentators as a high-energy player with strong fitness levels, noted for his work rate and willingness to press throughout a match.
+Former Rangers winger and Scotland under-21 teammate Gregg Wylde described him as a player who takes on responsibility during matches.

 Former Celtic player Bertie Auld compared him to Jimmy Johnstone, and described him as being the kind of player who "puts bums on seats" and then has the technical ability to "lift bums off the seats once the game starts".